-In the hotel hall, there are the original drawings of the building ordered by the present owner and the portraits of Girolamo and his wife, the Countess Corinna Melegari.
-In honor of Girolamo e Corinna, passionate about Italian classical music and especially the musician Giuseppe Verdi, all of the hotel suites have been named after the greatest Italian musicians Verdi, Puccini and Paganini as well as the main operas of the “Gran Maestro” Verdi: Aida, La Traviata, Rigoletto, Othello, Don Carlos, Il Trovatore.
+In the Hotel Hall, there are the original drawings of the building ordered by the present owner and the portraits of Girolamo and his wife, the Countess Corinna Melegari.
+In honor of Girolamo and Corinna, passionate about Italian classical music and especially the musician Giuseppe Verdi, all of the hotel suites have been named after the greatest Italian musicians Verdi, Puccini and Paganini as well as the main operas of the “Gran Maestro” Verdi: Aida, La Traviata, Rigoletto, Othello, Don Carlos, Il Trovatore.
 Each suite has been decorated with a feature that reminds the musician and/or opera.

-In 1986 the hotel passed to the present owner Mr. Filippo Seccamani Mazzoli who extended the property having 198 rooms (originally the building was only consisted of 60 rooms).
+In 1986 the Hotel passed to the present owner Mr. Filippo Seccamani Mazzoli who extended the property having 200 rooms (originally the building was only consisted of 60 rooms).
 The project was developed by the famous Italian architect Marcello Pietrantoni.
-You can admire a magnificent statue by the architect Pietrantoni located in the hanging garden, on the 1st floor of the hotel.
+You can admire a magnificent statue by the architect Pietrantoni located in the hanging garden, on the 1st floor of the Hotel.
 In 2010 the hotel underwent an extensive refurbishment under the supervision of the Italian architect Franca De Giuli: the hall was extended, the restaurant “La Terrazza” was redecorated and a beautiful pool was built.
 The rooms have also been recently refurbished with elegance and made in Italy furnishing.

 In 1996, the square in front of the hotel has been completely refurbished at the owner’s expenses and other private sponsors.
 In 2008 the street next to the hotel has been rebuilt to include a very big garage with 400 car park spaces.
 These implementations have been part of a renovation program to value the prestigious area nearby the hotel where there are many “Liberty style” palaces, including the famous Casa Frisia that can be seen from many of our hotel’s rooms.

-In 1989, the Hotel Galles joined Best Western, the world’s largest hotel chain, having met all the quality criteria set by BW Quality team.
+In 1989, the Hotel Galles joined Best Western, the world’s largest hotel chain, having met all the quality criteria set by BW Plus Quality team.

-the symbol of elegance, hospitality and wellness in the heart of Milan
+The Best Western Plus Hotel Galles is a symbol of elegance, hospitality and wellness in the heart of Milan